Lea esta hoja informativa en español

 - Many Possibilities

 You might not think of yourself as an advocate, but in many ways you already are.
-Every time that you speak up for yourself or others, you are an advocate.
-It may be as simple as letting the cashier at the grocery store know that she overcharged you for an item or telling your children not to speak to you disrespectfully.
-It can also be more difficult, like fighting for disability or filing a complaint with human resources for discrimination or harassment at your job.
+Every time you speak up for yourself or others, you are an advocate.
+It may be as simple as letting the cashier at the grocery store know she overcharged you for an item or telling your children not to speak to you disrespectfully.
+It can also be more difficult, like fighting for disability status or filing a complaint with human resources for discrimination or harassment at your job.
 You are likely an advocate for yourself or someone else every day in one way or another.

 - Learn as much as you can about HIV, your health, and your treatment options